cmoussa1/cs236-project/README.md

-We want to insert each key-value pair into a dictionary that holds all of them (note that we clean up the value for each pair slightly by rounding to two decimal places to represent an actual US dollar/cents value):
+We want to insert each key-value pair into a dictionary that holds all of them (note that we clean up the value for each pair slightly by rounding to two decimal places to represent an actual currency value):

 ```python
 revenue_dict[i] = round(float(tmp_dict[i]), 2)